 Once a person is ready to stop drinking, there are, fortunately, some resources for alcoholics and their families to get the support they need.
 People on recovery need not feel isolated.
 Help is available for those who seek it.
 No matter how heavy a person’s drinking habits are, there are alcohol resources available to help cut down or quit drinking altogether.

 Alcoholism Information: Learning About the Disease

 Alcohol use disorder is a complex disease.
 There are several misconceptions about it.
 Many people who are struggling with a drinking problem do not know the facts about alcoholism.
-Is an addiction to alcoholic beverages a moral problem?
+Is addiction to alcoholic beverages a moral problem?
 What’s the difference between a problem drinker and a social drinker?
 How much does a person have to drink to be called an alcoholic?

-Finding accurate and reliable information about alcoholism is an important step in the process of recovery.
+Finding accurate and reliable information about alcoholism is an essential step in the process of recovery.
 There are several authority resources for alcoholics that offer evidence-based information on alcohol abuse and its associated mental health issues.

 The National Institute on Drug Abuse: This is a reliable source of facts about battling addiction and overcoming a dependence on alcoholic beverages.
 The institute offers knowledge to people who want to learn more about alcoholism.
 NIDA is one of the leading resources on the science of addiction.

 The Centers for Disease Control and Prevention: The CDC provides fact sheets on alcohol and human health, including useful information about what constitutes one drink, what is the strength of different beverages, what qualifies as excessive drinking, who is considered a moderate drinker, and what are the short- and long-term health risks of alcoholic beverage consumption.
 People can obtain accurate information from the CDC to ascertain whether they have a problem with drinking.